neondatabase/website/content/docs/guides/logical-replication-neon.md

 </Tabs>

-You can verify that your role has the `REPLICATION` privilege by running the follow query:
+You can verify that your role has the `REPLICATION` privilege by running the following query:

 ```sql
 SELECT rolname, rolreplication